akshayBhardwaj23/takeover-done/docs/deployment/STAGING_SETUP_GUIDE.md

 ```

 **Verify:**

 - Check GitHub - you should see a `staging` branch
-- This branch will auto-deploy on Vercel
+- This branch will auto-deploy on Vercel as a Preview deployment

 ---